Instagram Tips & Strategies

 To get the most out of partnership ads, a little planning goes a long way.

-For creators, only generate codes for content that truly represents your brand and performs well organically.
-Not every great post will make a great ad.
-Communicate with your partner about the campaign goals and duration to manage expectations.
-A simple tracker listing which codes are active for which brands can help you stay organized.
+For creators, generate codes for content that truly represents your brand and performs well organically.
+Communicate with your partner about the campaign goals and duration.
+Use a tracker to list active codes for organization.

-For brands, always establish clear agreements upfront.
-Define usage rights, KPIs, timelines, and how you’ll share performance data.
-The real beauty of these ads comes from their authenticity, so resist the urge to turn the creator’s organic content into a traditional, polished ad.
-Trust their voice - it's what their audience connects with.
-Lastly, monitor performance closely in Ads Manager and be ready to optimize your audience or A/B test a different CTA to get the best results.
+For brands, establish clear agreements upfront, define usage rights, KPIs, timelines, and share performance data.
+Trust in the creator's voice for authenticity.
+Monitor performance closely in Ads Manager and be ready to optimize your audience or test different CTAs.

 Final Thoughts

-Partnership Ad Codes are a real win-win, creating a secure, transparent, and more effective way for creators and brands to work together on Instagram.
-They empower creators with full control over their accounts while giving brands the keys to amplify authentic content to hyper-targeted audiences for much stronger results.
+Partnership Ad Codes offer a secure, transparent, and effective way for creators and brands to collaborate on Instagram.
+They provide creators with full control over their accounts while enabling brands to amplify authentic content to targeted audiences for stronger results.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.